cl-porky11/talk/README.txt

 create a dialog
-the body can contain symbols, strings and lists symbols will change the present talking object to the object referenced by symbol in the table and call (show present) strings will call (say present string) lists will be interpreted as functoins: (fn …) will become (fn present …) the arguments wont be evalutated, macros are not possible the wait-function will be called, if one of these functoins returns nil if the wait-function returns non-nil the dialog will be canceled and return it's state
+the body can contain symbols, strings and lists symbols will change the talking object to the object referenced by symbol in the table and call (show talker) strings will call (say talker string) lists will be interpreted as functoins: (fn …) will become (fn talker …) the arguments wont be evalutated, macros are not possible the wait-function will be called, if one of these functoins returns nil if the wait-function returns non-nil the dialog will be canceled and return it's state